-3 Things To Think About When Choosing Sliding Barn Doors For Your San Diego House03/23/2016Tyson Williams Maybe you recently moved into a new home in San Diego.
-Or maybe you’re looking to redecorate a room.
-Either way, sliding barn doors are an elegant choice.
+3 Things To Think About When Choosing Sliding Barn Doors For Your San Diego House03/23/2016Tyson Williams Whether you’re wanting to redecorate a room or you just moved into your new house in the San Diego area sliding barn doors are an elegant choice.
 But how do you select a sliding barn door that matches your taste?
 And what are some design tips to get started?
 Here are 3 things you should consider when choosing barn doors.
 1. Barn Doors Can Fit Almost Any Room The Bathroom.
-The right hardware on sliding barn doors ensures that you get the privacy you need in the bathroom.
+Sliding barn doors as bathroom doors can provide privacy with the right hardware.
 And if you have little ones learning to use the bathroom, they’ll find it easy to slide these doors open and closed.
 Barn doors make potty training fun for them!
 Keep in mind that the barn door may not create the tightest seal to the opening due to how the track is installed.
 The Living Room.
-Sliding barn doors are a great solution for separating the living room from the dining room or the adjacent hallway.
-You’ll want to choose a barn door style that complements your living room furniture.
+Sliding barn doors are a great solution for separating the living room from the adjacent hallway or the dining room.
+You’ll want to choose a barn door style that goes with your living room furniture.
 The Bedroom.
-Look for sliding barn doors that provide privacy as well as a calming feel to the room.
+Here you‘ll want sliding barn doors that provide privacy as well as a calming feel to the room.
 A wooden barn door blocks most of the light from other rooms - and from the windows.
-And the wood itself naturally adds coziness and warmth to the bedroom.
+And the bedroom feels cozier and warmer just by adding this wooden design element.
 The Pantry.
-Sliding barn doors are a perfect solution for pantry doors.
-That’s especially true when the pantry is facing the kitchen or a dining table.
-Slide them open to reach for your KitchenAid mixer.
-And slide them closed to hide the disorganized shelf of snacks.
+Sliding barn doors are a perfect solution for pantry doors, especially since the pantry is usually facing a dining table of the kitchen.
+Glide them closed to hide the disorganized shelf of snacks.
+And slide them open to reach for your Bosch mixer.
 2. New Ways To Use Barn Doors We all know that sliding barn doors can be mounted over a doorway.
 Barn doors save space in rooms where swinging a door outwardly is limiting.
-And since the sliding barn door is going to be the attention grabber when you enter and exit the room, you’ll want to select one that goes with the décor of the room.
+And since the sliding barn door is going to be the attention grabber when you enter and exit the room, it’s essential that you select one that goes with the décor of the room.
 You can also have sliding barn doors mounted as a window treatment.
-And our specialists will make the barn door panels to the window and the frame’s size.
-One of the great things about barn door window treatments is that you can match their style to the sliding barn door already hanging in the room!
+And our specialists will make the barn door panels to the specifications of the window and its frame.
+Homeowners like to take advantage of the fact that it’s easy to match the style of the barn door window treatment to that of the sliding barn door already hanging in the room!
 You can also have barn doors mounted as a substitute for closet doors.
 Covering up your messy clothes is now as easy as sliding the doors closed.
 Don’t forget that barn doors require wall space on both sides of the closet so that the panels can glide easily - and for you to reach your entire wardrobe.
 Hide a wall-mounted flat screen TV with sliding barn doors so you’re not staring at the black void over the mantle when it’s off.
-Our professionals custom build the barn door panels to the TV’s dimensions.
+Our professionals custom build the barn door panels to the length and width of the TV.
 In addition, the tracks are meticulously mounted to account for the screen’s depth.
 3. What Styles Do Barn Doors Come In?
-Sliding barn doors come in an assortment of options so you can customize how they look to complement your style.
-Check out these sliding barn door style selections that homeowners in the San Diego area ordered.
+Sliding barn doors come in an assortment of options so you can customize their look to complement your style.
+Here‘s a sample of sliding barn door style selections that homeowners in the San Diego area ordered.
 Rustic Sliding Barn Door.
 Standard Stile and Rail barn door.
 Weathered Grey stain.
 Arrow hardware.
 Modern Sliding Barn Door.
 Three-panel barn door.
 Snow White paint.
 Mini top-mount modern hardware.
 Classic Sliding Barn Door.
 Barn Red paint.
 Top-mount Modern hardware.
 Plank barn door with standard top and bottom rail.
 Looking for more paints, stains, hardware, and style options?
 Scroll through the sliding barn doors page.
 Bonus Barn Door Design Tip: DIY Or Pro Install?
-Installing sliding barn doors means ensuring the wall structure is suitable, locating studs in the wall, measuring the dimensions of the window or door opening accurately, and putting together all the components so the panels slide smoothly.
+Installing sliding barn doors means measuring the dimensions of the window or door opening accurately, ensuring the wall structure is suitable, finding studs in the wall, and putting together all the components so the panels slide smoothly.
 With a home improvement project where errors could result in ordering another barn door set, it is always best to hire a professional in the San Diego area.
 Let the team at Sunburst Shutters take care of the installation for you.
 We’ll make sure your barn door is perfectly in place.